Festival of Economics

 Versione italiana

 No middle ground between war and peace?
-No, Cicero was wrong,' explains Ambassador Michele Valensise, 'and what is happening between the United States, China and Europe demonstrates this plastically.
-Of course, in the days of the great Roman orator, relations between states were much simpler, whereas today the confrontation between the great powers is somewhere between strategic rivalry and interdependence.
+No, Cicero was wrong,' explains Ambassador Michele Valensise, and what is happening between the United States, China and Europe demonstrates this plastically.
+Of course, in the days of the great Roman orator, relations between states were much simpler and clearer, or black and white.
+Whereas today the confrontation between the great powers is also made up of nuances, somewhere between strategic rivalry and interdependence.

 Comparing the three areas, the objective of the debate between economists at the Trento Festival of Economics, means first of all taking note of an epochal change that has occurred as a result of the new wave of protectionism.
 "If in the past, with globalisation, it was the market, i.e. companies, that guided the localisation of plants and technologies," argues Giovanni Tria, "now we act according to geopolitical principles, interventions by states not directed to collective goods, such as the environment, but to protect national priorities".